Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach: Results

-The plots in figure \ref{fig:ratesW2SB} confirm the approach of the imaginary axis by the leading secondary eigenvalues for the NH SIC, the Eq MST and the (NH SIC, Eq MST), as the solar constant is decreased to its critical value.
-In particular, the time scale associated with the second eigenvalue for the (NH SIC, Eq MST) transition matrices increases from about 2 years to more than 17 years right before the crisis, yielding a quantitative measure of the critical slowing down associated with the disappearance of the attractor.
-Moreover, for $S < 1290 (W m^{-2})$, the increase of the real parts is almost linear and is reminiscent of the results found for bifurcations of low-dimensional systems \cite{Gaspard1995, Gaspard2001a}.
+The plots in figure \ref{fig:ratesW2SB} confirm the approach of the unit circle by the leading reduced unstable resonances for the NH SIC, the Eq MST and the (NH SIC, Eq MST), as the solar constant is decreased to its critical value.
+In particular, the time scale associated with the second eigenvalue for the (NH SIC, Eq MST) transition matrices increases from about 2 years to more than 17 years right before the crisis, yielding a quantitative measure of the slowing down of the decay of correlations associated with the loss of stability of the attractor.
+Moreover, for $S < 1290~W m^{-2}$, the increase of the real parts is almost linear and is reminiscent of the results found for bifurcations of low-dimensional systems \cite{Gaspard1995, Gaspard2001a}.
 Overall, these changes are in agreement with the slower decay of the ACFs and CCFs shown in figure \ref{fig:ACF}.
-In particular, one can see that the maximum sample decorrelation rates coincide very well with the real part of the second eigenvalue as predicted by (\ref{eq:ccfDecomp}).
-This, however, will depend on how well the observables project on the eigenvectors associated with the second eigenvalue, i.e on how large is the term $\left<f, \psi_2^*\right> \left<\psi_2, g\right>$ in (\ref{eq:ccfDecomp}) (for instance, if the observable project very strongly on the third eigenvectors compared to the second, the decorrelation rate may coincide better with the real part of the third eigenvalue than the second).
+In particular, one can see that the maximum sample decorrelation rates coincide very well with the real part of the second leading rate.
+Different observables (e.g~highly nonlinear ones) acting on the reduced space may however project differently on the eigenvectors of the transition matrices, so that different reduced unstable resonances may dominate their decay of correlations.